zhtsu/FurryChess/README.md

 # FurryChess
-A chees game made with Godot
+A battlegrounds game made with Godot